The biggest struggle for most newbie flexible dieters when they are is almost always .

 - Protein shakes are super convenient when trying to hit your protein and when mixed with berries, are super duper tasty.

-- If you are in need for some protein shake recipes, check out the Recipe Vault!
+- If you are in need for some protein shake recipes, check out some of my favorites HERE!

 4. She allowed herself some flexibility to fit in a treat